 - CBAM aims to avoid carbon leakage by trying to ensure imported goods are exposed to equivalent carbon costs to EU goods.
 It also aims to drive cleaner production outside the EU. - CBAM will require importers of electricity, cement, and fertilizers to account for indirect emissions from the beginning, with iron and steel, aluminum, and hydrogen set to incorporate indirect emissions in the future. - CBAM legislation permits two indirect emissions accounting methods.
-Actual emissions based on direct connection/PPAs or Default emissions using grid average. - The EU Commission is set to publish implementing acts by June 20251 detailing PPA requirements in preparation for the definitive phase of CBAM. - Weak PPA rules would create significant carbon leakage, further contributing to European deindustrialization. - Ideal PPA rules, based on robust physical matching of consumption and generation, would mitigate carbon leakage, driving global decarbonization. - It is critical that upcoming implementing acts set strong PPA requirements.
+Actual emissions based on direct connection/PPAs or Default emissions using grid average emissions factors. - The EU Commission was set to publish implementing acts by June 2025, detailing PPA requirements, but these have been delayed. - The Commission is running a call for evidence, open until 26 August 2025, which includes a focus on improving and clarifying electricity accounting. - Weak PPA rules would create significant carbon leakage, further contributing to European deindustrialization. - Ideal PPA rules, based on robust physical matching of consumption and generation, would mitigate carbon leakage, driving global decarbonization. - It is critical that upcoming implementing acts and amendments set strong PPA requirements.